 “Referral marketing software for any business”

-Referral Rock provides online referral marketing automation software.
+Referral Rock provides easy-to-use, automated solutions for both referral marketing and partner and affiliate programs.
 It helps any business get more customers using the power of their own network.
 Online and offline businesses can design incentive-based programs.
 Enroll existing customers and partners into a program.
 Capture new leads and sales, then issue rewards.
 This software automates every step of the process.
 That way the business can scale.
 Not to mention measure the success of referral marketing programs.

 Price: Starts at $150/month